 - in person or with a paper application (English, Spanish) at your local County Assistance Office

 People who qualify for Medicaid under the pre-expansion guidelines can use those same application methods to enroll in Medicaid during 2014.

 If you have questions about the Healthy Pennsylvania program or about the new HealthChoices program, you can email them to RA-PWDHSMEDICAIDFAQ@pa.gov.

 For adults, the change in eligibility rules were particularly beneficial for those with household incomes below 100 percent of poverty.
 In 2014, approximately 281,290 Pennsylvania residents – roughly a quarter of the state’s uninsured adult population – were in the coverage gap and had no realistic access to health insurance.
 That changed in 2015 when Medicaid became available for them.

 The coverage gap exists because the ACA’s premium tax credits are only available for households with incomes between 100 percent and 400 percent of poverty level.
 The expectation was that everyone below that level would have Medicaid.

 But in states where Medicaid has not been expanded, people with incomes below the poverty level simply receive no assistance at all with their health coverage.
 They are not eligible for Medicaid, and they’re also not eligible for premium subsidies.
 Their only option is to purchase full-price health insurance, which isn’t practical for most people living on incomes below the poverty level.

-Pennsylvania’s total Medicaid enrollment reached 2,834,129 by July 2016, an overall increase of more than 448,000 people since the fall of 2013.
+Pennsylvania’s total Medicaid enrollment reached 2,880,702 by July 2016, an overall increase of 21 percent since the fall of 2013.
 Virtually all of that increase has come since the beginning of 2015, when Medicaid expansion took effect in Pennsylvania.